griffinracey/credit-risk-classification/README.md

 * Logistic Regression Model:
   * The logistic regression model predicts the `0` healthy loan almost perfectly.
-The precision indicates all loans predicted as healthy are in fact healthy, and the recall shows that almost all healthy loans are being found.
+The precision indicates all loans predicted as healthy are in fact healthy (`1.0` precision), and the `0.99` recall shows that almost all healthy loans are being found.
 The `1` high-risk loans still did fairly well with a precision of `.85` and a recall of `.91`, but not as accurate or complete as the healthy loans.

 ## Final Thoughts